|Home | Contact | Links|

 Ben Sijes, 1965; source: Wikipedia (nl).

 – Spierenburg, Wim (Willem, 1914-1985); Amsterdam, in 1934 office employee (kantoorbediende) in 1943 doorkeeper (portier), worked after the Second World War as correspondent and stenographer for the social-democrat Arbeiderspers, later as corrector at Het Vrije Volk; initially member of the social-democrat “Arbeiders Jeugd Centrale” and studied h.b.s. (higher secondary school); member of the o.s.p.
-1932-1935, drafted in the Dutch army in 1934-1935; in 1937-1938 he fought on the Aragon-Front during the Spanisch Civil-war; then participant of the g.i.c.; in 1945 member of Spartacus, and with Henk Canne Meijer member of the “Buro voor Internationale Kontakten” (not to be confused with Wim Holtwijk, who was member of the same “Buro”), as such present at an International Conference in Brussels; he spoke and wrote at least Esperanto, French and Spanish; he was the only child of the bookseller Willem Spierenburg and Geertruida Schuilenburg and married 1940 Hendrika Johanna van Beek; they had four children.
+1932-1935, drafted in the Dutch army in 1934-1935; in 1937-1938 he fought on the Aragon-Front during the Spanisch Civil-war; then participant of the g.i.c.; in 1945 member of Spartacus, and with Henk Canne Meijer member of the “Buro voor Internationale Kontakten” (not to be confused with Wim Holtwijk, who was member of the same “Buro”), as such present at an International Conference in Brussels; he spoke and wrote at least Esperanto, French and Spanish; he was the only child of the bookseller Willem Spierenburg and Geertruida Schuilenburg and marries 1940 Hendrika Johanna van Beek; they had four children.

 Abraham Verduin, ±1940, source: joodsmonument.nl (more photo’s there).